damian0815/compel/README.md

 See https://github.com/damian0815/compel/issues/24 for more details.
 Thanks @kshieh1 !

 ## Changelog

+### 2.2.0 - Flux support; added `CompelForFlux` and `CompelForSDXL` classes.
+See compel-demo-flux.py/.ipynb and compel-demo-sdxl.py/.ipynb for usage.

 #### 2.1.1 - expose `split_long_text_mode` to top-level Compel, default to `SENTENCES`, fix bug where splitting would fail sometimes.